Remi-Gau/check_my_code/README.md

 Also because octave does not have a linter, so this will only work with matlab. 😭

-## Requirements

-This function will require Matlab 2017a or above to work.

-Also because octave does not have a linter, so this will only work with matlab.

-Any help is welcome to make this available to older Matlab version or to implement it in octave.

 ## Automation

 If the `check_my_code` function is in the matlab path, you can automate its usage if you use Git for your project.